linzhi2013/gbseqextractor/README.md

       -prefix <STR>         prefix of output file.
       -seqPrefix <STR>      prefix of each seq id. default: None -types {CDS,rRNA,tRNA,wholeseq} [{CDS,rRNA,tRNA,wholeseq} ...]
-                            what kind of genes you want to extract? wholeseq for whole fasta seq.[CDS]
-      -gi                   use gi number as sequence ID instead of accession number when gi number is present. (default: accession number)
+                            what kind of genes you want to extract? wholeseq for whole fasta seq.[CDS] -gi                   use gi number as sequence ID instead of accession number when " gi number is present. (default: accession number)
+      -p                    output the position information on the ID line.
+Warning: the position on ID line is 0 left-most!
+                            [False]
-      -p                    output the position information on the ID line [False] -t                    output the taxonomy lineage on ID line [False] -s                    output the species name on the ID line [False] -l                    output the seq length on the ID line [False] -rv                   reverse and complement the sequences if the gene is on minus strand [False]
-      -F                    only output full length genes [False]
+      -t                    output the taxonomy lineage on ID line [False] -s                    output the species name on the ID line [False] -l                    output the seq length on the ID line [False] -rv                   reverse and complement the sequences if the gene is on minus strand [False] -F                    only output full length genes,i.e., exclude the genes with '>' or '<' in their location [False]

 ## Author
 Guanliang MENG

 ## Citation
 This script is part of the package `MitoZ`, when you use the script in your work, please cite:

+    Guanliang Meng, Yiyuan Li, Chentao Yang, Shanlin Liu,
-    MitoZ: A toolkit for mitochondrial genome assembly, annotation and visualization with NGS data.
-Guangliang Meng, Yiyuan Li, Chentao Yang, Shanlin Liu (in manuscript)
+    MitoZ: a toolkit for animal mitochondrial genome assembly, annotation and visualization, Nucleic Acids Research, https://doi.org/10.1093/nar/gkz173

 Meanwhile, since `gbseqextractor` makes use of `Biopython`, you should alos cite it if you use `gbseqextractor` in your work: